anujabhattaraii/AutomateLogin/test_automation/README.md

 ### Introduction

 The provided code is a Python script designed to automate testing using Selenium and Pytest.
-It includes fixtures and test cases for logging into a web application and verifying successful login.
+It includes fixtures and test cases for logging into a web application, verifying successful and unsuccessful login.

 ### Requirements